davidkartuzinski/iamgenius/README.md

 5. To fine-tune the font and the line-height, I turned to two tools.
 For creating [clamp based font-size](https://clamp.font-size.app/).
 Calculating line-height was done with this excellent [line-height calculator tool](https://fluidtypography.com/#app-get-started).
 I used it for the automatic calc of line-height between 360px viewport and 640px largest container width.

 6. Tool to ensure colors were accessible: [Accessible Color Generator by Erik Kennedy](https://www.learnui.design/tools/accessible-color-generator.html)

+7. I used a few of the ready-made components from [React Aria](https://react-spectrum.adobe.com/react-aria/index.html).
+This helped with accessibility.
+For example, the hamburger menu on the website is using the [Menu Component](https://react-spectrum.adobe.com/react-aria/Menu.html) underneath it all.